 By BRIAN O'GARA Sports Writer Coming off a recordbreaking 1986 season, the Notre Dame volleyball team begins its attack on the team's toughest schedule ever on Sunday with a 3:30 p.m. match against Southern Illinois in the Auxiliary Gym of the ACC.
 Last fall the Irish ran up a string of 17 consecutive wins en route to a 33-7 record, and were named the most improved team in the Midwest by the Midwest Volleyball Magazine.
 All this for a team which started two freshmen, three sophomores and a junior for most of the season.
 That success makes the task at hand seem all the more imposing.
 Notre Dame will face four teams which finished in the Top 20 last season (Texas, Nebraska, Illinois and Western Michigan) along with such other national powers as Texas A & M, Purdue, Southern Cal and Kentucky.
-Attempting to rise to this challenge will be a still-young but more experienced squad, anchored by returning starters Mary Kay Waller, Maureen Shea, Zanette Bennett (juniors), Taryn Collins and Kathy Cunningham (sophomores).
-Senior Kathy Baker will fill the sixth starting Waller, a 6-0 junior from Lawrence, Kan., finished the 1986 season sixth in the nation in kill percentage (.395) and 11th in blocks per game (1.54). was also named an honorable mention for the Notre Dame's 1986-87 female Athlete of the Year Award.
+Attempting to rise to this challenge will be a still-young but more experienced squad, anchored by returning starters Mary Kay Waller, Maureen Shea, Zanette Bennett (juniors), Taryn Collins and Cunningham Kathy (sophomores).
+Senior Kathy Baker will fill the sixth starting spot.
+Waller, a 6-0 junior from Lawrence, Kan., finished the 1986 season sixth in the nation in kill percentage (.395) and 11th in blocks per game (1.54).
+She was also named an honorable mention for the Notre Dame's 1986-87 female Athlete of the Year Award.
 Cunningham, a native of Naperville, Ill., and Bennett, from San Antonio, both gained valuable experience at the U.S. Olympic Festival this summer in Durham, N.C.
 Cunningham's consistent play kept the team in many games last fall, as did her team-leading 292 digs.
 Bennett paced the Irish in 1986 with 3.27 kills per game and sparked many rallies with her powerful spikes.
 Shea, a middle blocker from Erlanger, Ky., proved to be Notre Dame's most dependable performer in 1986, leading the team in games played (129) and finishing second in kills and blocks.
-Collins, an Oak Park, Ill., native who took over the setter position last fall, returns to that all-important position in 1987.
-Baker, a senior from Fountain Valley, Calif., has shown great improvement in recent weeks and will be among the starting six on Sunday after- "Kathy Baker has done very well in our practices so far, said Head Coach Art Lambert.
+Collins, an Oak Park, Ill., native who took over the setter position last fall, returns to that all-important position in 1987 Baker, a senior from Fountain Valley, Calif., has shown great improvement in recent weeks and will be among the starting six on Sunday afternoon "Kathy Baker has done very well in our practices so far,' said Head Coach Art Lambert.
 "She prepared herself very well all summer and that is paying off now.'
 Other returning monogram winners include seniors Gretchen Kraus, Jill Suglich, Kathleen Morin and junior Whitney Shewman.
 This cast of 10 returning players gives Lambert an exsee IRISH, page 11 Sophomore is 'reckless' Foley's comeback a success By MARTY STRASEN Assistant Sports Editor John Foley -sidelined during his freshman year under NCAA Proposition 48 -has returned to the Irish defense.
-And he's brought some things with him--a year of adjustment to college academics, an intense desire to contribute at inside linebacker and, as expected, a lot of rustiness.
-"Coming out this year, I'm usty," Foley said.
-"There's no two ways about it.
-I kept in awesome shape (during the year off), but putting equipment on is totally different from doing drills--but I'm getting used to it.
-"I'm getting better every day.
-As long as I can improve every time out, I'm on the right track.'
-Irish head coach Lou Holtz and inside linebacker coach Foge Fazio have recognized the progress.
-Foley, after only about two weeks in pads, has secured a spot on the second team defense.
-On the first team at inside linebacker are junior Ned Bolcar and senior Wes Pritchett.
-Sophomore Mike Stonebreaker--who looked to vie for a starting spot after a strong 1986 season--is awaiting a decision concerning his academic eligibility and may have to sit out the entire season.
-"John Foley is a very impressive football player," Fazio said.
+And he's brought some things with him-a year of adjustment to college academics, an intense desire to contribute at inside linebacker and, as expected, a lot of rustiness.
+"Coming out this year, I'm rusty," Foley said.
+"There's no "John Foley is a very impressive football player," Fazio said.
 "This is really his first taste of football in two years, and he's pretty secure on the second team.
 With Stonebreaker out right now, John should be playing quite a